 So, here are several disadvantages of cross-channel marketing:

 It’s possible to purchase third-party data to get clearer insights into the customer journey.
 However, this can be quite expensive.
 Alternatively, you can collate the data yourself, but the more channels you explore, the greater the task becomes.

 Imagine you are bringing together data from all these channels, including:

 - Website sign-ups

 - Email lists

-Suffice to say, you could be swamped in data, which makes the challenge of understanding the customer journey tougher.
+Suffice to say, you could be swamped in data, which makes the challenge of understanding the customer journey tougher if you are cross-channel marketing.
 It’s best to do plenty of research first.
 That way, you can identify the data sources that are most closely aligned with what you need.